 Sonic Bomb Baby Cry Signaler is another ideal vibrating monitor for hearing-impaired parents.
 You put the device in the baby’s nursery and it detects the crying noise of your baby and alerts you immediately.
 It is manufactured by Sonic Alert.

 Below is an image of the Sonic Bomb cry signaller and its link to its Amazon page.

 If you want a flashing strobe light instead of an alarm clock, you can also get the Sonic Bomb BL300 Strobe Receiver shown below:

 SereneLife is the best solution for all deaf parents who are heavy sleepers.
 This baby monitor comes with a wristwatch and a camera.
 You mount the camera (comes with a mounting kit) in the baby room and you wear the wristwatch in your hand.
 Deaf parents like this monitor because it has super strong vibrations that are adjustable and can rely on it even if you are in deep sleep.
-Below are some of the feedback from deaf parents that have used this baby monitor:

 This smart baby monitor comes with a black rechargeable video smartwatch that features a 1.54-inch digital screen that you can use to watch your baby.
 The feed you view comes from a camera that is mounted in your baby’s room.
 It is one of the best vibrating alert baby monitor available out there.
 You will find the night vision feature helpful when it detects dim light so you can have a clear view of your baby’s room.

 In addition, this smart baby monitor comes with a talk-back communication feature that you can use to communicate to your little one using the in-built mic and speaker.
 Have I mentioned the musical melodies and lullabies that comfort your baby to sleep?
 Yes, that plus 850 ft. range and room temperature monitoring feature.